bioperl/bioperl.github.io/howtos/Trees.md

 Trees are used to represent the ancestry of a collection of taxa, sequences, or populations.

 Using [Bio::TreeIO](https://metacpan.org/pod/Bio::TreeIO) one can read trees from files or datastreams and create [Bio::Tree::Tree](https://metacpan.org/pod/Bio::Tree::Tree) objects.
-This is analogous to how we read sequences from sequence files with [Bio::Bio::SeqIO](https://metacpan.org/pod/Bio::Bio::SeqIO) to create [BioPerl](https://bioperl.github.io) sequence objects which can be queried and manipulated.
+This is analogous to how we read sequences from sequence files with [Bio::Bio::SeqIO](https://metacpan.org/pod/Bio::Bio::SeqIO) to create BioPerlsequence objects which can be queried and manipulated.
 Similarly we can write [Bio::Tree::Tree](https://metacpan.org/pod/Bio::Tree::Tree) objects out to string representations like the [Newick or New Hampshire](https://en.wikipedia.org/wiki/Newick_format)  which can be printed to a file, a datastream, stored in database, etc.

 The main module for reading and writing trees is the factory module which has several driver modules which plug into it.
 These drivers include [Bio::TreeIO::newick](https://metacpan.org/pod/Bio::TreeIO::newick) for [New Hampshire or Newick tree format](https://en.wikipedia.org/wiki/Newick_format), [Bio::TreeIO::nhx](https://metacpan.org/pod/Bio::TreeIO::nhx)